 This happens because we put the focus on different places.
 To us, recording who entered what is an additional layer of information that complements our data.
 To them, these records are primary data.
 This is to say, the same data may be seen as plain or meta depending on who looks at it and for which purpose.
 Or, in other words, metadata does not correspond to a specific sub-category of data, but to a role that data may play in certain scenarios.
 In this regard, metadata is not made of a difference substance, and does not possess a different essence, as compared to plain data.
 They both are made of the same stuff, so to speak.
 But some data, which happens to represent other data rather than other kinds of things in the world, may play a meta role in some circumstances.

 Now, if we agree that metadata does not constitute a separate kind of things, and coming back to Liskov substitution principle, then we must conclude that metadata should be treated as any other data.
 We can use the same tools, languages, approaches and techniques to deal with metadata as we do for plain data.
 We don’t need specifically designed repositories to hold metadata; good old databases should be enough.
 We don’t need metadata standards; data standards should work.
 We don’t need metadata schemas; data schemas should do.
-I admit I am exaggerating a bit here, because metadata, as a special kind of data, may benefit from a specific treatment very much like a pineapple corer works better on pineapples than a generic knife.
+I admit I am exaggerating a bit here, because metadata, as a special kind of data, may benefit from a specific treatment very much like pineapples benefit from a specialised pineapple corer over a generic knife.
 The point is that we should be critical with over-emphasising metadata as a different category, and accompanying it with myriads of specifically designed technologies and tools as we often see in digital humanities.
 By default, we should ask ourselves “can I solve this metadata problem by using regular data techniques or tools?”.
 Only in very specific scenarios we should need very specific means.